South Carolina Military and Veterans Benefits

 Who is eligible for Military Leave for Military Duty for South Carolina State Employees?
-South Carolina Air and Army National Guard members and Army Reserve members are eligible to take Military leave for military duty.
+South Carolina National Guard and Reserve Service members that are state employees are eligible for military leave for military duty.

-Federal Veterans Hiring Preferences: By Federal law, Veterans who are disabled or who served on active duty in the United States Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans both in hiring into the Federal civil service and in retention during reduction in force.
+Federal Employment Veteran's Hiring Preferences: By Federal law, Veterans who are disabled or who served on active duty in the U.S. Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans in hiring into the Federal civil service and in retention during reduction in force.
 Veterans may be entitled to 5 or 10 points included in any scoring process for examination or interviews.